-The Division of Global Engagement and its offices are still fully functioning.
+The Division of Global Engagement and its offices are fully operational.
 Our offices in the Student Union Room 136 are staffed, but to ensure safety and understanding we are meeting with students remotely via Microsoft Teams.
 To schedule a virtual appointment, please click here.
 We are continuing to provide the same servieces to our students and scholars.

-Please note that this situation is a fluid one and therefore, you should make sure to check the University's COVID-19 website frequently and follow the University of Louisiana at Lafayette, the Division of Global Engagement, the UL Lafayette Study Abroad and the Office of International Affairs on social media.
+Please note that this situation is a fluid one and therefore, you should make sure to check the University's COVID-19 website frequently and follow the University of Louisiana at Lafayette, the Division of Global Engagement, UL Lafayette Study Abroad and the Office of International Affairs on social media.

 The health and safety of our students, employees, and visitors are of the utmost importance to the University.
 If you have questions about how the Division of Global Engagement is handling safety or operations for COVID-19, contact us via email at firstname.lastname@example.org or call 337-482-6819.